 We grow and sell New England native plants

-For home gardeners and professionals, the Nasami Farm Garden Shop, open on weekends from late April through early October, offers an extraordinary variety of native plants during the growing season, and we are significantly expanding our seed collection and our list of species.
+For home gardeners and professionals, the Nasami Farm Garden Shop offers an extraordinary variety of native plants during the growing season, and we are significantly expanding our seed collection and our list of species.
 Download the current plant list with prices on our Buy Native Plants page.
 The list applies to our Garden Shops at both Nasami Farm and Garden in the Woods.

 The classroom and the seasonal Garden Shop are the only parts of Nasami Farm open to the public.